iodapson/iodapson.github.io/README.md

 ### 46. What is a Rust tuple?

 A tuple is a compound type that gives you the means to group together a number of values of arbitrary types into one.
-It has a fixed length, so they cannote grow or shrink in size.
+It has a fixed length, so they cannot grow or shrink in size.

 ### 47. Demonstrate code that creates a Rust tuple